-Easy potluck dishes are simple, delicious, and make enough to feed a crowd.
-With appetizers, snacks, salad, side dishes, main dishes, and desserts, you’ll find plenty of ideas for what to bring to a potluck in this collection.
-Some of the best potluck ideas are traditional, others are new and creative.
-But they will all have everyone begging you for the recipes.
+Simple and delicious, these are the best Easy Potluck Ideas to feed a crowd.
+If you are wondering what to bring to a potluck, you’ll find plenty of appetizers, snacks, salad, sides, main dishes, and desserts in this collection.
+Some are traditional, others are new and creative, but they will all have everyone begging you for the recipes.

 Spring and summer are the seasons for backyard barbecues, impromptu picnics, and all sorts of occasions where food is the centerpiece.
 This doesn’t change in the fall, when people are gathering to watch games and snack on the best tailgating recipes.
 And come winter, it’s the holiday season when there is always a reason to get together with friends.

 So you always need some easy recipes on standby that will impress and feed plenty of people.
 Make sure you save this collection to come back to any time you are invited to a party and asked to bring a dish to share.

 A potluck is any kind of dinner party or another gathering where everyone attending brings a dish to share.
 Sometimes it is called a covered dish party because many people bring something cooked in a casserole dish.
 This makes party planning easier and shares the costs amongst the group.